 Impacts of evolving Environmental Legislation

 Speakers: David D'Alessandro, Partner, Stinson LLP

 David Haag, President and CEO, Brown, Williams, Moorhead & Quinn, Inc.

 Secondary Market Issues (shipper must have title requirement, prohibition on flipping and buy/sells)

 CONTINUING LEGAL EDUCATION (CLE):

-EBA will seek up to x hours CLE in 60-minute states and x hours CLE in 50-minute states.
-EBA will ordinarily seek CLE from VA, NY, CA & PA.
+EBA will ordinarily seek CLE from CO, VA, NY, CA & PA.
 Additionally, some states allow attorneys to earn credit through reciprocity or self-submission.
 View accreditation information for your state at https://www.americanbar.org/events-cle/mcle/.

 The following states have been approved or are pending: